 The Murdaugh Murders team at Netflix claims to have found new crimes.

 The documentary illustrates the Murdaugh family’s entitlement and distortion of justice after the disaster.
 Paul’s phone wasn’t seized or handcuffed after the crash.
-In the docuseries, crash witnesses say Alex spent hours arranging their tales and blaming his son.
+In the documentary, crash witnesses say Alex spent hours arranging their tales and blaming his son.

-We told the story via these young people who find themselves at a turning point in history—not only for their generation, but for three generations prior in which this family has been permitted to get away with murder, literally and figuratively.”
+We told the story via these young people who find themselves at a turning point in history—not only for their generation but for three generations prior in which this family has been permitted to get away with murder, literally and figuratively.”

 The Murdaugh Murders team at Netflix claims to have found new crimes.